+OHA/ODE Requirements Hybrid/Onsite Pla

-OH/ A/ODE Requirements Hybrid/Onsite Plan Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff.
-The smaller the cohort, the less risk of spreading disease.
-As cohort groups increase in size, the risk of spreading disease increases. • Each elementary classroom with a roster of over 15 students may be divided in half creating two separate rooms for each teacher's class list, to meet social distancing requirements.
-Classrooms with less than 15 students will be housed in one room.
-The Teacher and an Instructional Assistant will supervise the two rooms.
-Each classroom is 900 sf, allowing for up to 15students per classroom Students cannot be part of any single cohort, or part of multiple cohorts that exceed a total of 100 people within the educational week.
-Schools should plan to limit cohort sizes to allow for efficient contact-tracing and minimal risk for exposure. including furniture.
-While classrooms will remain separated throughout the day, all classrooms in the green hallway wing will be considered one cohort.
-Daily logs for classroom cohort attendance, and any interaction Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). with other school cohorts, will be taken by the teacher and provided to the school office and district office to ensure the ability to conduct contact tracing.
-Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
-Provide access to All Gender/Gender Neutral restrooms. • Scheduling for addressing all instructional and logistical school needs will minimize the interaction between student cohorts in classrooms, hallways playgrounds and all areas of the school. \boxtimes Cleaning and disinfecting surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort.
-Each bus route will be a cohort that consists of different student populations from the classroom cohort.
-Sanitization of common and cohort specific surfaces will occur \boxtimes Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade- level academic content standards, and peers. between each separate cohort's use, as well as between multiple student uses within the same cohort.All protected services under ADA and IDEA will be maintained for Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts. each individual student regardless of cohort.
-Cohorts will be designed with consideration of individual student needs.
-Staff interacting with multiple cohorts will wash and sanitize hands, and will ensure PPE are changed and/or sanitized as possible, in between interactions with each separate cohort.
-Below are the identified stable cohorts to ensure capability for contact tracing.
-Transportation Cohort
+- ☑ Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff. - The smaller the cohort, the less risk of spreading disease.
+As cohort groups increase in size, the risk of spreading disease increases. - Students cannot be part of any single cohort, or part of multiple cohorts that exceed a total of 100 people within the educational week.
+Schools should plan to limit cohort sizes to allow for efficient contact-tracing and minimal risk for exposure. - Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). - Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
+Provide access to All Gender/Gender Neutral restrooms. - Cleaning and disinfecting surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. - Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, gradelevel academic content standards, and peers. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.